UCC research team awarded €3.2m to develop cost-effective way of measuring air-pollution

 The team hopes their research can overcome some of the challenges associated with measuring air pollution, a lead factor in the cause of over 400,000 premature deaths across the European Union each year.

-The UCC team is just the second of its kind to ever be coordinated here in Ireland,
+The team, which also comprises partners from academia and industry across five different European countries, is just the second of its kind to ever be coordinated here in Ireland.

 The team, which is drawn from industry and academia and coordinated by UCC, says they plan to design and build low-cost instruments that will measure the presence of harmful atmospheric ‘radicals’ in the air we breathe.

-The team says that such devices, once developed, could be easily deployed on airplanes, ships, and other platforms, allowing them to be used to monitor real-time data on air quality all around the world.
+The team says that such devices, once developed, could be easily deployed on airplanes, ships, and other platforms.

+The devices could then be used to "supply real-time data on the distribution and transmission of free radicals in the atmosphere,” said Dr Subhajit Biswas, a UCC researcher on the project.

 "‘Radicals’ are reactive species that drive chemical processes in the atmosphere," explains Professor Holmes.